Loneliness at Christmas

 7. Seasonal Affective Disorder (SAD): Some individuals experience Seasonal Affective Disorder, a type of depression that occurs at specific times of the year, typically during the fall and winter.
 The symptoms, including social withdrawal, may exacerbate feelings of loneliness.

-Proactive efforts to connect with others, engage in meaningful activities, and manage expectations can sometimes alleviate feelings of loneliness during the holiday season.
-If someone is struggling with loneliness, reaching out for support from friends, family, or mental health professionals can be beneficial.
+Proactive efforts to connect with others, engage in meaningful activities, and manage expectations can often alleviate feelings of loneliness during the holiday season — providing it is safe to reach out.

 Loneliness symptoms